d-xo/untrustix-git/readme.md

 ## Repo Layout

-Build results are stored in a `results` subfolder.
-Results are stored in a hash tree, keyed by their store hash, and sharded into subdirectories (e.g. the expected contents of the store path identified by `zzlfqv4p4hf55saim00zc9vvqj08nxjb` would be written to a file at `zz/lf/qv/4p/4h/f55saim00zc9vvqj08nxjb`).
+Results are stored in a hash tree in the repo root, keyed by their store hash, and sharded into subdirectories (e.g. the expected contents of the store path identified by `zzlfqv4p4hf55saim00zc9vvqj08nxjb` would be written to a file at `zz/lf/qv/4p/4h/f55saim00zc9vvqj08nxjb`).
 The sharding allows for the construction of compact proofs of:

 - `inclusion`: a given build result is included in a given hash tree
 - `consistency`: a given hash tree is append only relative to an older version

-The other top level folder is `filters`.
-Each file in this directory is a git filter spec that allows clients to perform a partial fetch containing only a single build result and it's associated inclusion proof.
-This is required as the current git partial fetch protocol will by default return all objects referred to by a requested object (i.e. fetching an tree object fetches all subtrees and blobs contained within).

 More thought is required to select an optimum tree depth.
 There is probably a trade off between the sizes of the inclusion and consistency proofs here.